AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ## Identity {#identity}

-[Identity types](https://helpx.adobe.com/enterprise/using/identity.html) allow the organizations to have different levels of control over user's account and data.
+[Identity types](https://helpx.adobe.com/enterprise/using/identity.html) allow organizations to have different levels of control over users' account and data.
 It impacts how your organization stores and shares assets.

 ## **[!UICONTROL Asset settings]** {#asset-settings}